Learnspree/WWDC_Notes/What's new in Swift_106.md

 * Standardization of paramter labels across global and class methods
   * use of '_' to remove the requirement of a caller to use the external label
     * Note: External label defaults to internal label if none is specified in the method signature
-    * Note: External labels don't apply to first parameter in a method as that is implied by convention in the method name (e.g. '''displayMapForCountry(country: String)''').
+    * Note: External labels don't apply to first parameter in a method as that is implied by convention in the method name (e.g. 'displayMapForCountry(country: String)').
 This is similar to Obective-C convention.

 ## Compiler:
 * Better errors and warnings at compile time